3. Provide appropriate deadlines

-Also, make sure to give everyone deadlines and hold them accountable for those deadlines.
-Typically there is one person tasked with taking all the separate pieces of a project and putting it into one cohesive presentation.
+Make sure to give everyone deadlines and hold them accountable for those deadlines.
+Typically, there is one person tasked with taking all the separate pieces of a project and putting it into one cohesive presentation.
 You want to make sure that the deadlines allow enough time for any changes or revisions, as well as for the project to be put together.
 Nothing is worse than doing things at the last minute in a group project.
-It is always better to be done ahead of schedule.
-That way you can work on polishing this finished product.
-A little hint, professors love PowerPoints with lots of color and pictures; those little extras can make the difference.
+It is always better to get it all done ahead of schedule.
+That way, you can work on polishing this finished product.
+A little hint, professors, love PowerPoints with lots of color and pictures; those little extras can make the difference.

 About the Author

 Melissa is a 39-year-old, soon to be graduate of Utica College.
 She lives and works in upstate NY, near Albany.